 - 1.1.1.
-This Gypsy and Traveller Development Plan Document (DPD) is part of the Local Development Framework (LDF) for Solihull.
-The LDF is a collection of documents which together provide the framework for the future development of the Borough. - 1.1.2.
-The main document in the LDF is the Solihull Local Plan which sets out the long-term spatial vision for how the Borough will develop and change up to 2028.
+This Gypsy and Traveller Site Allocations Plan is part of the Development Plan for Solihull. - 1.1.2.
+The Solihull Local Plan which sets out the long-term spatial vision for how the Borough will develop and change up to 2028.
 With regard to housing, the Council aims to ensure that everyone, including Gypsies and Travellers, has the opportunity to access a decent and safe home.
-The shortage of authorised Gypsy and Traveller sites to meet identified need is one of the key challenges for the Solihull Draft Local Plan to address. - 1.1.3.
+The shortage of authorised Gypsy and Traveller sites to meet identified need is one of the key challenges for the Solihull Local Plan to address. - 1.1.3.
 In addition, the Sustainable Community Strategy for Solihull 2008 2018 includes 'building prosperous communities' as one of four priorities for improvement.
 Within this priority is ensuring that everyone has a decent home and that new housing meets the needs of the whole community.

 1.2.
-The role of the Gypsy and Traveller Site Allocations DPD and why we need one
+The role of the Gypsy and Traveller Site Allocations Plan and why we need one